-When the cities of San Francisco and Oakland sued five of the world's biggest oil companies in late September for radically altering the Earth's climate, raising sea levels, and causing billions of dollars in potential damage to each city, it was hard to tell how seriously to take the whole thing.
-Was the lawsuit simply political theatre designed to shame fossil fuel overlords, or could it actually drive profound legal change?
+This flip originally appeared on VICE Canada.
+When the cities of San Francisco and Oakland sued five of the world's biggest oil companies in late September for radically altering Earth's climate, raising sea levels, and causing billions of dollars in potential damage to each city, it was hard to tell how seriously to take the whole thing.
+Was the lawsuit simply political theater designed to shame fossil fuel overlords, or could it actually drive profound legal change?

 No lawsuit of this type has yet succeeded.
 The legal requirements are too complex.
 The fossil fuel industry is too strong.
 Political leaders like Donald Trump don't even recognize climate change exists.
 This June, Exxon dismissed an investigation into its efforts to block climate action by New York's Attorney General as a "political witch hunt."
 Litigation is a potential nuisance for Exxon, but not an existential danger.

 Yet some observers think that could soon change.
-They believe there are new and powerful strategies for suing Big Oil that have just begun to be explored.
+They believe there are new and powerful strategies for suing big oil to be explored.
 US state courts could pass legislation making oil companies legally liable for the atmospheric chaos caused by their profit model.
 Or they could wait for an oil company to lose a legal battle in a foreign country and then enforce the ruling in the US.

 VICE contacted several experts in environmental law to assess the likelihood of something like this actually happening.
-Though some of them had doubts about the pace and scale of change described in Byers' article, they had no issue with its basic assumptions.
+Though some of them had doubts about the pace and scale of change described in Byers's article, they had no issue with its basic assumptions.
 Financial costs of natural disasters are growing.
-Science linking them to climate change is improving.
+The science linking them to climate change is improving.
 Climate lawsuits are proliferating.
 And the odds of litigation succeeding are getting better all the time.

-But suing the living daylights out of Big Oil remains maddeningly difficult.
+But suing the living daylights out of big oil remains maddeningly difficult.
 Say you were attempting to get Exxon to pay for damages caused by Hurricane Harvey.
-First you'd have to convince a judge that the destruction of Harvey was made measurably worse by rising global temperatures—that is, assuming you could even persuade a court to consider the case.
-And then you would need to prove that Exxon itself, as opposed to a zillion other sources of greenhouse gas emissions across the planet, is legally responsible for the hurricane's destruction.
-"In the US right now there are lots of legal impediments," Byers argued.
+First, you'd have to convince a judge that the destruction of Harvey was made measurably worse by rising global temperatures—that is, assuming you could even persuade a court to consider the case.
+And then you would need to prove that Exxon itself, as opposed to all the other sources of greenhouse gas emissions across the planet, is legally responsible for the hurricane's destruction.
+"In the US right now, there are lots of legal impediments," Byers argued.
 "It's unclear if any case could succeed."

 But people used to say the same thing about suing tobacco companies.
 For years those companies denied the link between smoking and cancer.
 Anyone seeking to sue them had to meet complex legal requirements.
-That all changed, according to Byers, when Florida enacted the Medicaid Third Party Liability Act in 1995, which made it possible for the state to demand billions of dollars in public health costs due to cigarettes.
+That all changed when Florida enacted the Medicaid Third Party Liability Act in 1995, which made it possible for the state to demand billions of dollars in public health costs due to cigarettes.
 "It cleared away most of the impediments to successful tobacco litigation," Byers said.
-Other states filed separate lawsuits.
+Other states soon followed.
 And in late 1998, the four largest tobacco companies agreed to pay a $240 billion settlement.
 "They realized the jig was up," he said.

 But such changes may come from other countries instead.
 When Byers and his co-authors did a broad survey of the climate litigation literature, they found that very few experts had considered this possibility.
 "Everyone is focused on US law," he said.
 His team found evidence suggesting that if a foreign court were to hold Exxon or any other multinational oil company liable for climate damages, that judgment could then be enforced in the US.
 "You can have a case that's initiated in India or Bangladesh, places that are feeling the impacts of climate change," Byers argued.

 It isn't just a theoretical possibility.
 Such cases are already in motion.
-The Human Rights Commission of the Philippines is currently investigating fifty of the planet's biggest greenhouse gas polluters—including oil majors like Exxon, Chevron, Shell and BP—for their contribution to disasters like Typhoon Haiyan, which killed over 6,000 Filipinos and caused $14 billion in damages.
+The Human Rights Commission of the Philippines is currently investigating 50 of the planet's biggest greenhouse gas polluters—including oil majors like Exxon, Chevron, Shell, and BP—for their contribution to disasters like Typhoon Haiyan, which killed more than 6,000 Filipinos and caused $14 billion in damages.
 If those emitters are someday found liable for these costs, Byers believes a US court could force them to pay up.
 "Exxon may think it's legally protected in the United States," he said.
 "But it's not."

 Geoff Dembicki is author of Are We Screwed?
-How a New Generation is Fighting to Survive Climate Change.
 Follow him on Twitter.